16 Visualizing univariate distributions

 A property associated with the density trace is that the area under the curve sums to one since each density value represents the local density at x.

-So far, when we computed the density values, we assigned an equal weight to each point within their assigned bin–regardless how far the values were to the bin’s midpoint.
+In the above example, we assigned an equal weight to each point within its assigned bin–regardless how far the point is to the bin’s midpoint.
 This resulted in some raggedness to the plot.
 To smooth out the plot, we can apply different weights to each point such that points closest to the bin’s midpoint are assigned greater weight than the ones furthest from the midpoint.
-A Gaussian function can be used to generate the weights.
-The following figure depicts the difference in weights assigned to any point falling within the first bin whose range covers the interval 4 to 8 centered on 6.
+A Gaussian function can be used to generate such weights.
+The following figure depicts the difference in weights assigned to a point based on its distance to the bin center of 6 (highlighted with a red mark in the plots).

-With the rectangular weight, all points within a bin width are assigned equal weight.
+With the rectangular weight (left plot), all points within the bin width are assigned equal weight.
 With the Gaussian weight, points closest to the bin center are assigned greater weight than those furthest from the center. ggplot’s density function defaults to the Gaussian weighting strategy.
 The weight type is referred to as a kernel.

 You can generate a density plot of the data using the geom_density function.